CreatorWorkflowsNow/creatorworkflowsnow.github.io/labs/telework-201_vancouver/03-Smarter-Forms/0 Overview.md

 ---
-title: "Smarter Forms"
+title: "Data: Overview"
-sidebar_label: "3.
-Smarter Forms"
+sidebar_label: "Overview"
 hide_table_of_contents: true
+pagination_label: "Data: Overview"
 ---

 ## Purpose

 In this exercise, we will learn ...